 - the Superannuation Complaints Tribunal (SCT).

-ComSuper, Pillar, AIA and IFS may pass on personal information to CSC for the purpose of managing the superannuation schemes and member accounts.
+Mercer, AIA and Guideway may pass on personal information to CSC for the purpose of managing the superannuation schemes and member accounts.

 Personal information is provided to these service providers from the superannuation member themselves, a third party associated with the member such as an adviser or family member under a power of attorney (consent is obtained from the member in these circumstances) or through an eligible employer who makes superannuation contributions on the members behalf.